osayieseosa/Jwtauthentication/README.md

 ### useRegister

 The `useRegister` custom hook is responsible for handling the registration process.
-It uses the `useAuth` hook to access the authentication context and the `useHistory` hook to navigate to different pages.
+It uses the `useState` for error handling and the `axios` for sending user data to the backend for account creation.

 ### usePasswordReset